beeva-arturomartinez/beeva-best-practices/backend/secure-development/readme.md

 XSS (Cross-site scripting) is a type of security flaw typical Web applications, which allows a third party to inject JavaScript code in web pages viewed by the user, avoiding control measures such as the same origin policy.

 These errors can be found in any application that has the ultimate objective of presenting information in a web browser.
-It is not limited to web sites, as it may be vulnerable to XSS local applications, or even the browser itself.
+It's not limited to web sites, as it may be vulnerable to XSS local applications, or even the browser itself.
 The problem is usually not the input data that are used in certain application is properly validated.
 This vulnerability may be present directly (also called persistent) or indirectly (also called reflected).

 ### **XSS types:**

-* **Direct** (Persistent): This type of XSS commonly filtering, and is dangerous to embed HTML code in places that permit; thus including tags like <script> or <iframe>.
+* **Direct** (Persistent): This type of XSS commonly filtering, and is dangerous to embed HTML code in places that permit; thus including tags like \<script\> or \<iframe\>.

 * **Indirect** (reflected): This type of XSS is to modify values that the Web application used to pass variables between pages without using sessions and happens when there is a message or a URL path in the browser in a cookie, or any other HTTP header (in some browsers and web applications, this could extend the browser DOM).